Your child’s success will not depend merely on their skills.

 “If you worry about what might be, and wonder what might have been, you will ignore what is.”

-This does not mean that your child cannot switch teams or schools for an opportunity that is more suitable for them, it means that your child should not be running from green pasture to green pasture looking for the perfect setup where they will be handed success.
+This does not mean that your child cannot switch teams or schools or jobs for an opportunity that is more suitable for them, it means that your child should not be running from green pasture to green pasture looking for the perfect setup where they will be handed success.

 The Voice that says, “Everyone is out to get me.”

 Everyone is against me.
 They are all talking about me behind my bad.
-They are trying to take my spot.

 This kind of paranoia will promote a defensive posture in your child, and often it becomes a self-fulfilling prophecy as they mistrust and attack friends and teammates around them.